xDae/styled-bootstrap/docs-examples/installation.md

 ---
-id: doc1
+id: installation
-title: Latin-ish
+title: Installation
-sidebar_label: Example Page
+# sidebar_label: Example Page
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.